 As a writer, I have the same New Year’s resolution every year in the past 22 years—to get published traditionally.
 Some years are more successful than others.
-In 2014, I signed with my literary agent, whom I admire greatly.
-In 2015, Lyrical Press published my debut romance book.
 This time I’m breaking down my New Year’s resolution into five smaller tasks.

 If you’re a writer, maybe you can adopt something similar, or share your own New Year’s resolutions by leaving a comment below.